Guild of One-Name Studies

 James Herbert Cawthra, born in Leeds in 1871, became a reputed Electrical Engineer.
 James, who was the grandson of Joshua Cawthra the tenor, was responsible for the installation of the tram system in Sunderland and then went to Africa as the Chief Electrical Engineer of the Falls Electric Company, a Company established to develop hydro-power at the Victoria Falls.
 He has the unfortunate distinction of being the first person to be killed on a level crossing by a train in South Africa.
 His son Arthur James Cawthra became a Rear Admiral in the Royal Navy.

 Hermon Cawthra was a famous sculptor, born as Joseph Hermon Cawthra in Baildon, Yorkshire in 1886, the son of Silas and Ellen Cawthra.
 His most famous work is the statuary that is in the Robbie Burns Mausoleum in Dumfries.
 A collection of photographs of his works are held at the Henry Moore Institute in Leeds.
 His daughter Doreen Yarwood was an accomplished author on Architecture and Fashion.

 In the 1841 England and Wales census there were 283 people who held the name Cawthra or one of its variants including all known deviant spellings of the names.
-A proportion of them were female spouses who acquired the name through marriage.
+A large proportion of them were female spouses who acquired the name through marriage.
 Equally there would be many female Cawthras listed under their married name.